 If Valley West School is deemed to be an appropriate educational setting, as determined by the school's admission committee and the parents/guardians, the referring school system will be notified of this decision.
 Enrollment of a student at Valley West School will be made when an opening exists in a classroom setting that is appropriate for that student.
 As a requisite of enrollment, all necessary forms (I.E.P., admission agreement, release of information, medical and immunization records, and recent physical examination) need to be complete and in Valley West School's possession.

 Discrimination

-Valley West School does not discriminate on the basis of gender, gender identity, race, natural origin, religion, sexual orientation, socio-economic class or disability.
+Valley West School does not discriminate on the basis of race, color, sex, gender identity, religion, natural origin, sexual orientation, disability or homelessness.

 Student Characteristics